lrug/lrug.org/source/lrug_root/meetings/july-2008-meeting/index.html.md

 ---
+created_at: 2008-06-12 14:47:16 Z
+published_at: 2008-06-19 04:57:52 Z
+status: Published
+slug: july-2008-meeting
 parts: []

-updated_at: 2013-02-12 23:09:22 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: july-2008-meeting
-created_at: 2008-06-12 14:47:16 Z
 breadcrumb: July 2008 Meeting
-published_at: 2008-06-19 04:57:52 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:22 Z
 ---

 The next meeting of LRUG will be on Monday the 14th of July, from 6:30pm to 8:00pm.
 It's very likely it will held be in the [Skills Matter](http://www.skillsmatter.com/) overflow venue at [The Old Sessions House](http://www.sessionshouse.com/) on [Clerkenwell Green](http://tinyurl.com/2bjjzz).
 Please do <a href="#registration">register your attendance</a> early (see the note about <a href="#registration">registration</a> below).